 Sandwell Council is delivering a series of drop in sessions across the borough, in community venues, to promote and engage with local council tenants and council leaseholders about the opportunity to get involved and have a positive impact on the quality and delivery of housing services.

-These sessions will commence early October and further information will follow.
+These sessions will commence early October and you can find details of ‘where and when’ by clicking HERE.
 In addition, there will be a range of different opportunities in which people can get involved.